'I Know This Much Is True' review: Mark Ruffalo has never been better

 Sandwiched between HBO‘S Stephen King horror The Outsider and J. J. Abrams-Jordan Peele co-production Lovecraft Country (premiering in August), this relentlessly grim story could be considered the network’s primary piece of awards bait.
 Fully committed to pain and suffering, just like the original novel is, Cianfrance’s adaptation is a bruising experience that demands your complete emotional engagement.
 With I Know This Much Is True, as well as recent Todd Haynes thriller Dark Waters, Ruffalo has finally broken into Hollywood’s premier division of leading men, somewhere he truly belongs.

-‘I Know This Much Is True’ arrives on Sky Atlantic and streaming service NOW TV from May 11
+‘I Know This Much Is True’ arrives on Foxtel/HBO on May 11.